ratatui/ratatui/CONTRIBUTING.md

 ### Code formatting

-Run `cargo make format` before committing to ensure that code is consistently formatted with rustfmt.
+Run `cargo xtask format` before committing to ensure that code is consistently formatted with rustfmt.
 Configuration is in [`rustfmt.toml`](./rustfmt.toml).

 ### Search `tui-rs` for similar work